Arno0x/TwoFactorAuth/readme.md

 Dependencies
 ----------------

 TwoFactorAuth requires PHP5.
-It also relies on the following libraries:
+The following required libraries are included with TwoFactorAuth :

 - The [Google Authenticator PHP Class](https://github.com/PHPGangsta/GoogleAuthenticator) writen by Michael Kliewe, to generate GAuth secret and OTP validation. **Beware** that I've modified this class to rely on a local library for QRCode generation rather than GoogleChart URL, so don't install the source library, use the one provided with TwoFactorAuth only.

 - The [PHP QRCode library](http://phpqrcode.sourceforge.net/) written by Dominik Dzienia, for 2D QRCode generation.

+- [NoSCRF](https://github.com/BKcore/NoCSRF) written by Thibaut Despoulain, for CSRF attack prevention.

 **Both these libraries are included** in the TwoFactorAuth package so you don't have to install them :-)

 TwoFactorAuth also relies on some PHP5 libraries that you'll have to install on your own:
 - The GD library (on debian like systems: sudo apt-get install php5-gd)
 - The SQLite3 library (on debian like systems: sudo apt-get install php5-sqlite)